techthevote/techthevote.github.io/playbook.md

 ### Remind People to
 {: .playbook-leading-to-action }
 <h2 class="playbook-action">Register by mid-October</h2>
-* Most registration deadlines are ~10/8.
+* Most registration deadlines are around 10/8.
+Florida, Ohio and Pennyslvania's is 10/11.
 * Example: “Your voter registration deadline is coming up. _Confirm your status_ in 30 seconds.”
 </div>
 </div>